Cattail Removal for Ponds in Northwest Ohio

 Mechanical Removal

-The hydro-rake can get into the cattails’ extensive root system and remove it along with the unwanted cattails.
-The drawback is that it can remove other plants you might want to keep and may be difficult to operate in some spaces.
+The drawback is that mechanical removal can disturb other plants you may want to keep and may be difficult to complete in certain spaces.

 Why Dead Cattails Should Be Removed